 As a publisher, signing up to an affiliate program can earn you some nice extra income.
 Be sure to join a program that fits with your audience.
 Affiliate marketing for blogs has grown massively in recent years.
 You can write reviews, add banners and add links to your blog posts that points your visitors to the merchants website.
 The merchant will be more than willing to help you with banners, links and sometimes even content.

 Many of the best affiliate programs are already accessible through the networks we have already looked at.
 Some, however, allow you to sign up to their program straight from their website.
 Let’s take a look at some well known businesses who have an affiliate program:

 Amazon’s program, Amazon Associates, allows you to sign up and advertise Amazon products through your website.
 Being Amazon, the range of products you can choose to advertise is almost endless.
 So if you have a sports team blog, a dog walking company or pretty much any type of website, you will find a product you can push.

 It’s really simple to use as well.
 Once approved you will be able to pick the products you want to advertise.
 Then you pick how the ads will appear on your site.
 You can pick regular banner ads or more complex sliders.
 The program provides you with a code snippet that you can add to your website.
 With a potential return of up to 12% per sale this is a great intro level affiliate program.

 eBay Partner Network

-In a similar fashion to Amazon, eBays affiliate program lets you advertise products from a globally known and trusted brand.
+In a similar fashion to Amazon, eBays affiliate program lets you advertise products from well known and trusted brands.
 And again your choice of products to pick from is huge.
 Depending on the product category you choose, you can earn 50% to 70% of auction fees (not the sale price).